Austin Transportation and Public Works

 How will emergency vehicles get to my home or business?

 Emergency access will be maintained at all times.
-Emergency responders have been made aware of the closures.
+Emergency responders have been made aware of the equipment.

-How will my trash and recycling be collected and my mail and packages delivered?
+How will my trash and recycling be collected, and how will my mail and packages be delivered?

-Am I allowed to relocate the closure equipment if it’s in front of my house?
+Am I allowed to relocate the equipment if it’s in front of my house?

-No, unfortunately the location of the closure equipment is important to the safety of the Living Streets activation.
-The location of equipment has been approved by licensed engineers at the City, and is not to be moved from its place on the street.
+No, unfortunately, the equipment's location is important to the safety of the Living Streets activation.
+The location of the equipment has been approved by the City's licensed engineers and is not to be moved from its place on the street.

-Can I have a bounce house at my NBP?
+Can I have a bounce house at my Neighborhood Block Party?

 Bounce houses and similar inflatable structures should be on private property and should not block any part of the street or sidewalks.

-Can I put up tents at my NBP?
+Can I put up tents at my Block Party?

 • You maintain the emergency/local access lane (see Step 5 above)